juniordevske/Personal-Portfolio-Website/README.md

 * CSS3

 ## Setup
-To run this project locally you just need to clone the repository to your local machine and then launch it using any browser
+To run this project locally you just need to clone the repository to your local machine and then launch it using any browser.

+## Licence
+The theme is available as open source under the terms of the MIT License.

 ## Contact
 Created by @vincentarisa - feel free to contact me.